syncfusion-content/asp.netmvc-docs/aspnetmvc/Schedule/Data-binding.md

 ## Entity Framework Data Binding

-The appointment data can be bound to the Scheduler through entity framework which supports Entity Data Model(EDM) defining the data at conceptual level.
-To know more on how to create and use the entity data model, refer [here.](https://msdn.microsoft.com/en-us/library/bb399182%28v=vs.100%29.aspx)
+The appointment data can be bound to the Scheduler through Entity Framework which supports Entity Data Model(EDM) defining the data at conceptual level.
+To know more on how to create and use the Entity Data Model, refer [here.](https://msdn.microsoft.com/en-us/library/bb399182%28v=vs.100%29.aspx)

 {% highlight razor %}